* 1963 June 21

 Gala performances celebrate opening of the Stevens Center, named for Roger L. Stevens.
 Gregory Peck serves as master of ceremonies; Leonard Bernstein, conductor; Isaac Stern, soloist.

-William C. Friday, president emeritus of The University of North Carolina, speaks at commencement.
-Friday and national arts leader R. Philip Hanes Jr. are presented with honorary doctorates.
+William C. Friday. president emeritus of the University of North Carolina, speaks at Commencement.
+Friday and national arts leader, Winston Salem resident, R. Philip Hanes Jr. are presented with honorary doctorates.

 Dame Margot Fonteyn arrives at NCSA for weeklong residency as first recipient of the Lucia Chase Endowed Fellowship for Dance, which was established by Alex Ewing in memory of his mother.